siddi582/GDPPredictor/README.md

 Linear regression models

 ## Summary:
 A comparative and visually descriptive dataset comparing developing countries and their economies prior to the COVID-19 era and now.
-This dataset will utilize information gathered from WHO's website and include an ERD diagram and content produced using aspects of Machine-Learning, Tableau, Python, SQL, Jupyter notebook and Pandas libraries
+This dataset will utilize information gathered from WHO's website and include an ERD diagram and content produced using aspects of Machine-Learning, Tableau, Python, SQL, Jupyter notebook and Pandas libraries.

 ## Resources
 **Software:** Chrome Developer Tools, Jupyter Notebook, VS Code, and Tableau